kuznets23/Portfolio/Analysis of a mobile application for selling used items/README.md

+## Project description
+I am a junior analyst at "Unnecessary Things" company.
+Our company has developed the "Unnecessary Items" application to make it possible to post ads and sell used items for sellers and purchase used items for buyers.

+**Research customers** are project managers who are involved in increasing user involvement in this application.

+**The goal of project managers** is to segment users into audiences in order to more effectively influence individual user segments in the future.

 ## Research objectives.

 **1. Analyze the connection between the target event - viewing contacts - and other user actions, namely:**